mcmonkeyprojects/SwarmUI/docs/Using More GPUs.md

-# Using More GPUs in StableSwarmUI
+# Using More GPUs in SwarmUI

 There are two primary ways to use more GPUs:
 - More GPUs in your machine